IKAN4ZOS/ikan-almclient-plugin/README.md

 ## Overview

-The ALM Client RestAPI plugin allows Builder’s Users to execute IKAN ALM Rest API main functionalities, such as Create Level Request or Project Stream or Package on IKAN ALM Projects and Approve or Reject a Level Request and list Level Request Issues.
-Users can manage IKAN ALM Build and Deploy processes and other tasks with their Builder Software.
+The ALM Client RestAPI plugin allows Builder’s Users to execute IKAN ALM main Rest API's, such as:
+Create Level Request
+Project Stream
+Package
+Approve or Reject a Level Request
+List Level Request Issues.
+Thes will aloow users to run IKAN ALM Build and Deploy requests and other tasks with their Builder Software.

 ## Prerequisites